 Our health care system was not built to be culturally nuanced for marginalized groups, including those with disabilities, people of color, those who speak English as a second language, the LGBTQI population and women.
 The result is a growing gap in health disparities leading to poor outcomes, negative experiences and increased cost to the health care system.

 So, what do we need to do moving forward?
 As the federal government begins to consider changes in policy related to health equity, the collective voice of the LGBTQI community must be heard.
 We must influence health care leaders and policy makers to make the elimination of health disparities a priority for ALL communities.
 COVID-19 has exposed health inequities at a national level, and now is the time for LGBTQI Americans, partnered with other marginalized and intersecting communities, to demand that a more just and equitable public health and health care system be constructed.
-This also means we must advocate for policy and legislative changes that improve employment, education, housing and other social determinants of health impacting racial, ethnic and
+This also means we must advocate for policy and legislative changes that improve employment, education, housing and other social determinants of health impacting racial, ethnic and cultural minorities.

 Beyond what we ask of our government and the health care system, we should also learn about the various health disparities within our community.
 According to a study conducted by Lambda Legal (2010), LGBTQ people are less likely to have health insurance and are more likely to be refused health care services and be harassed by health care providers.
 When it comes to specific conditions, Lesbian and bisexual women have higher rates of breast cancer and gay and bisexual men are more likely to have HIV/AIDS (CDC, 2020).
 The history of prejudice and discrimination in America underlies many of the social, environmental and political determinants of health within which many vulnerable communities suffer today.